jrpotter/notebook/notes/algorithms/sorting/merge-sort.md

 %%ANKI
 Basic
-What does the term "merge" in merge sort refer to?
+What does the term "merge" in `MERGE_SORT` refer to?
 Back: The primary operation used to combine array halves.
 Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
 <!--ID: 1708742467101-->